Eggbot

 Introduction to the EBB firmware

-Although the EBB firmware is a continuously evolving code base, we have, since version 2.0.1, taken care to avoid compatibility changes that would affect the most common machines using the EBB: The AxiDraw, EggBot, and WaterColorBot.
-If you are using one of these machines, there is generally no particular benefit or compelling reason for you to update your firmware to a newer version.
-(Older machines with older firmware will continue to work just fine with that older firmware.)
+Although the EBB firmware is a continuously evolving code base, we have, since version 2.0.1, taken care to minimize compatibility changes that would affect the most common machines using the EBB: The AxiDraw, EggBot, and WaterColorBot.
+If you are using one of these machines and it is working well for you, there is generally no requirement to update your firmware to a newer version.

-That said, there have been many smaller changes in the code between the versions that ship preloaded on the EBB and the latest versions.
-Most of the changes have been minor bug fixes and new, minor functions that are helpful for less common applications.
-If you are developing new applications with the EBB, we do encourage you to update to the newest version.
-If, on the other hand, you are writing new software that targets machines of various ages (for example, new EggBot software), please be aware that many of the machines out there are still using older firmware revisions.
+There are, of course, many smaller changes in the code between the versions on older EBB firmware and the latest versions.
+If you are developing new applications with the EBB, we encourage you to update to the newest version.
+On the other hand, if you are writing new software that targets machines of various ages (for example, new EggBot software), please be aware that many of the machines out there are still using older firmware revisions.

 Updating your firmware